vfaraji89/vfaraji89/README.md

 ## How I Work

-I pair with AI tools daily to move faster:
+I focus on AI tools with daily operarions:

 - **Claude Code** & **GitHub Copilot** for development
 - **n8n**, **Power Automate** & **UiPath** for workflow automation